A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Algorithm

 \subsection{Example}

 In this section we give a simple walk-through of the algorithm on the graph in Figure~\ref{exampleGraph}.
 This example exercises all three plans in the algorithm.

-The MST edges are ${e_1, e_2, e_3, e_4, e_5, e_7, e_9}$ and say the root of the MST tree is vertex $c$.
+The MST edges have weights 1, 2, 3, 4, 5, 7, and 9, and say the root of the MST tree is vertex $c$.
+The vertices in Figure~\ref{exampleGraph} have been labelled with (IN,OUT) numbers assigned by DFS over the MST edges with branching order by ascending edge weight.
 In the following walk-through of the algorithm, the reader should note that all vertices retain their original parents.
 Also we remark that all walks are in order from descendent to ancestor or from \emph{last} to \emph{first} in DFS order.

-Then in sorted, non-MST edge order we begin with the $\edge{g,e}$ edge at line~\ref{alg:pathlabel1}. \begin{enumerate} \item Vertex $e$ is the ancestor of $g$, then at line~\ref{alg:plan} we get the ancestor (ANC) plan with $k_1=\IN{e}$, $k_2=\IN{g}$ and thus $k_1 < k_2$. \item The cycle traversal begins with $g$ (line~\ref{alg:startS}).
+Then in sorted, non-MST edge order we begin with the $\edge{g,e}$ edge at line~\ref{alg:pathlabel1}. \begin{enumerate} \item Vertex $e$ is the ancestor of $g$, then at line~\ref{alg:plan} we get the ancestor (ANCESTOR) plan with $k_1=\IN{e}$, $k_2=\IN{g}$ and thus $k_1 < k_2$. \item The cycle traversal begins with $g$ (line~\ref{alg:startS}).
 Since $g$ has not yet been visited then line~\ref{alg:replace} assigns the current non-MST edge $\edge{g,e}$ to $\edge{g,h}$, where $h$ is the parent of $g$. \item The disjoint sets are linked (line~\ref{alg:link}) so $g$'s disjoint set gets $h$'s label.
 This compresses the subpath $(g,h)$. \item The next vertex is $h$ since it is the parent of $g$ (line~\ref{alg:findNext}) and then $k_2$ is updated to \IN{h}. \item Continuing the traversal with $h$ (line~\ref{alg:travStart}), again line~\ref{alg:replace} assigns $\edge{g,e}$ to $\edge{h,e}$ where $e$ is the parent of $h$. \item The disjoint sets are linked (line~\ref{alg:link}) so $h$'s disjoint set gets $e$'s label.
 This compresses the subpath $(g,h,e)$. \item Now the next vertex is $e$ so $k_2$ gets \IN{e} making it equal to $k_1$, thus ending the while loop. \item The oppositely-oriented edge $\edge{e,g}$ input at line~\ref{alg:pathlabel2} is not processed because $e$ is the ancestor of $g$ and we have already followed the path from descendent to ancestor. {\value{enumi}} \end{enumerate}